schlechtums/ComputerUsePhysicalHealthReminder/readme.md

 | Walking/Stretches | 01:00:00 | 00:05:00   | Walk around or do some stretches               | TimerResources\stretching.png |
 | Sit/Stand         | 01:00:00 |            | Stand\|Sit                                     | TimerResources\sitstand.png   |

-* Name - The name of the timer
+* Name - The name of the timer.
 * Interval - How often the timer goes off.
-Must be in the format HH:mm:ss (two digit hours, minutes, seconds with a colon separating each)
+Must be in the format HH:mm:ss (two digit hours, minutes, seconds with a colon separating each).
 * Action Time - If the timer should provide a supplemental action, ex.
 "Focus on something 20 feet away for 20 seconds", then this is the amount of time it should run for.
-Same format as the Interval
+Same format as the Interval.
 * ElapsedMessages - The message(s) to show in the windows notification when the timer runs out.
-Multiple alternating messages can be defined by using | as a delimiter
+Multiple alternating messages can be defined by using | as a delimiter.
+When using alternating messages, a "Next" button will appear for the timer which will allow you to advance through the defined activities.
 * Icon - Optionally define an icon to show for the timer.
 The icon must be in a path relative to CUPHR.exe.
 You can have an alternate icon to show for the windows notification by providing a second icon file whose name ends with \_toast.
-Ex: [stretching.png](/src/CUPHR.ViewModel/TimerResources/stretching.png) and [stretching_toast.png](/src/CUPHR.ViewModel/TimerResources/stretching_toast.png)
+Ex: [stretching.png](/src/CUPHR.ViewModel/TimerResources/stretching.png) and [stretching_toast.png](/src/CUPHR.ViewModel/TimerResources/stretching_toast.png).